OperavonderVollmer/PluginTemplate/README.md

 2. execute

    - Runs the scripts main function.
-   - Would typically run [prep_execute](https://github.com/OperavonderVollmer/PluginTemplate/blob/main/README.md#L24) followed by the specific script's **.run** method.
+   - Would typically run prep_execute followed by the specific script's **.run** method.

 3. direct_execute
-   - Directly execute the scripts main function without the need of[prep_execute's](https://github.com/OperavonderVollmer/PluginTemplate/blob/main/README.md#L24) user interface.
+   - Directly execute the scripts main function without the need of prep_execute user interface.
    - Assumes prior preparation of parameters to be used.